 This was my first project at Teehan+Lax, and quite honestly, one of the better projects I got to work on there.
 I’ll admit, I was green.
-I had worked at an agencies before but generally for short term contracts.
+I had worked at agencies before but only for short term contracts.
 This was my first full time job where I really began my career, and as it happens, I was immediately thrown into the deep end.

 The demands were high and there was a lot of pressure on the team to make this thing work.
 Thankfully, most of that pressure was directed at Pete and Oliver, who built out the actual engine that generated the portraits.
 I remember them experimenting, tweaking values left, right and centre.
-I don’t think they themselves were even sure if it would work and I think the whole team thrived off of that.
+I don’t even think they themselves were sure if it would work and I think the whole team thrived off of that.
 It was thrilling.

 Personally, I was responsible for the front end of the basic UI in the app and the marketing site that taught you what the heck this thing was.
 We also ran a contest on Facebook using Likes, which was quite novel at the time.

 The project was a huge success.
-Thousands of custom portraits were made using the tool and many Bell customers updated their Facebook avatar photo to display their masterpiece.
+Thousands of custom portraits were made using the app and many Bell customers updated their Facebook avatar photo to display their masterpiece.
 The app also picked up two awards and attracted attention from some major design magazines and blogs.
 I recall being both relieved and excited to see the app completed, working and successful.
 I'm very glad to have been a part of it.

 What Was Learned